Encode Document Status

 IML-TEI There are stray IML tags in these texts that we retain until we have proofed the TEI.
 If the file is a semi-diplomatic transcription, the IML may have been checked by an ISE editor but LEMDO has not yet checked it.

-TEI_proofed The text is finished in TEI and proofed.
+TEI_proofed The text has been proofed.

 empty Files that are empty.
+Files should not permanently have this status.

 deprecated This document is no longer relevant, but is being preserved for archival purposes.
+Any files with this status should be moved to the obsolete directory.

 Prosopography